 These methods provided a successful paradigm to learn the depth prediction without labeled data, but they have a major and common problem with dynamic objects: the re-projection loss function assumes the environment is static, which does not hold for real-world applications.
 When objects are moving, even if the prediction is perfect, the re-projected reference image will still not match the target frame image.
 The loss signal from the dynamic object areas will generate misleading gradients to degrade the model performance.
 In contrast, our proposed Dynamic Object Motion Disentanglement solves this mismatch problem and achieves superior accuracy, especially in the dynamic object areas.

 \textbf{Multi-frame Monocular Depth Prediction: }The above mentioned re-projection loss only uses temporal constraints at the training loss function level.
 The model itself does not take any temporal information as input for reasoning, which limits its performance.
 One promising way to improve self-supervised monocular depth prediction is to leverage the temporal information in the input and prediction stage.
 Early works~\cite{cs2018depthnet,patil2020dont,wang2019recurrent,zhang2019exploiting} explored recurrent networks to process image sequences for monocular depth prediction.
-These recurrent models are computationally expensive and do not explicitly encode geometric constraints in their reasoning.
+These recurrent models are computationally expensive and do not explicitly encode and reason geometric constraints in their prediction.
 Recently, Manydepth~\cite{manydepth} and MonoRec~\cite{monorec} adopt the cost volumes from stereo matching tasks to enable the geometric-based reasoning during inference.
 They project the reference frame feature map to the current image plane with multiple pre-defined depth hypothesises, whose difference to the current frame feature maps are stacked to form the cost volume.
 Hypothesises which are closer to the actual depth are supposed to have a lower value in the cost volume, while the entire cost volume is supposed to encode the inverse probability distribution of the actual depth value.